carmenbianca/report-liferay/report.md

 Usually, the last commit of a PR is a Source Formatter run.

+Relevant to this internship, Source Formatter currently verifies that the header from \ref{#lst:java-header} is present in source files.

 #### During which stage of development do you NOT see yourself using a compliance tool? {-}

 Hugo had no specific answer for this other than "any time".